Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Class of synergy semivalues

 For arbitrary coalitions, the relation between the Union Shapley value and the Intersection Shapley value can be described using the inclusion-exclusion principle: \begin{theorem} For every game $(N,v)$ and coalition $S$: $US_S(N,v) \!=\! \sum_{\emptyset \subsetneq T \subseteq S} (-1)^{|T|-1} IS_T(N,v)$. \end{theorem} Hence, to compute the joint value of a group, we add the worth of singletons, subtract the overlapping synergies of pairs, add the synergies of triplets (which were subtracted too many times), and so on.
-See \cref{table:example_n=3} for an additional example of three-player game and calculations.

-The following table summarizes all four pairs of dual group values considered in the paper by demonstrating values of groups of different sizes in a symmetric game $u_N$.